eitanyaffe/knnview/README.md

-# knnview: Visualizing nearest neighbors of high-dimensional samples
+# knnview: Visualizing nearest neighbors of high-dimensional
+metagenomic samples

 knnview is a shiny app developed to visualize and explore the nearest neighbors of labeled samples.